We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Healthline only shows you brands and products that we stand behind.Our team thoroughly researches and evaluates the recommendations we make on our site.
 To establish that the product manufacturers addressed safety and efficacy standards, we:

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 A hump behind the shoulder, also called a buffalo hump, can develop when fat gathers together behind your neck.
-This lump of fat is not necessarily a serious condition.
+This condition is not necessarily serious.

 You should always talk to your doctor about any physical changes to the back of your neck.

 A hump behind the shoulders can be caused by a medical condition or by medication.

 - a side effect of a prescription medication (such as those used to treat obesity